 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Do Cat’s Whiskers Grow Back?
-How Long Does It Take?
+Do Cat’s Whiskers Grow Back & How Long Does It Take?
+Vet-Reviewed Science & Info!

 cat whiskers

-A cat’s whiskers will eventually grow back if they fall out or are ripped out.
+A cat’s whiskers will eventually grow back if they fall out or are pulled out.
 However, it takes quite a while for this to occur.
-Without their whiskers, a cat will be distorted and may have a hard time navigating.
+Without their whiskers, a cat may have a hard time navigating or perceiving their environment in certain situations.
 Cats use their whiskers more often than you might think.
-Therefore, if they all suddenly disappeared, the cat would be at a significant disadvantage.
+If they all suddenly disappeared, the cat would be at a significant disadvantage.

 Fortunately, a cat’s lost whiskers won’t be gone forever.
 However, it will take about 6 weeks to 3 months for them to grow back.
 They won’t be at their complete length, but at this point, they will be long enough to be functional.